Frequently Asked Questions

 Can I pass Aspergers on to my children?

-If you are concerned by this issue we advise you to consult a genetic counsellor who may help you identify some ways of decreasing risk, such as 'sorting' female and male embryos (as the risk of ASD is lower for females).
-Be aware that we do not necessarily recommend this intervention, and such approaches may be costly.
+If you are concerned about this issue of heritability, we advise you to consult a genetic counsellor who may help you identify some ways of decreasing risk, such as 'sorting' female and male embryos (as the risk of autism and Aspergers is lower for females).
+We do not necessarily recommend this intervention, and such approaches may be costly.

 - Dr Elfriede Ihsen